Tutor78/cli_games/README.md

-This is going to be a collection of games you can play on the command line.
+This is a collection of simple games built entirely using Rust.
+It is work in progress and
+I hope to continue adding games and functionality as my skills improve.